Skip to content

 Dexter cattle grazed rough valleys of a thousand colours, Herdwick sheep relaxed in the sun, and Mangalitsa pigs rooted about in their pens.

 It was a stunning day – autumn at its best.
-Two-hundred-and-fifty miles south, though, the Labour Party’s first ‘budget’ was being presented to the nation, and it was far from rosy for British farmers, many of whom are now reeling from the measures announced.
+Two-hundred-and-fifty miles south, though, the autumn ‘budget’ was being presented to the nation, and it was far from rosy for British farmers, many of whom are now reeling from the measures announced.

 Since that day, headlines have rightly been dominated by the news.
 Number 10’s plans raise serious concerns about the future of land ownership, British food production, food prices, and the natural environment.